-- b.
-Concealment: Keeps you from being seen but does not stop incoming fire - c.
-Cover can be Concealment but Concealment is never Cover. - 2.
-Cover - a.
+- a.
 Cover is relative to what it is being shot with.
 Cover that stops a BB gun might not stop a handgun.Cover that stops a handgun might not stop a rifle. - b.
 Vertical Edge - (1) It is best to use the vertical edges of cover whenever possible.
 It exposes less of the shooter and minimizes the shooter's exposure to ricochets and shrapnel from incoming fire. - c.
 Horizontal Edge - (1) Using the horizontal edge requires the shooter to expose their head above the cover making them more vulnerable to direct fire, ricochets and shrapnel. - d.
-Interior walls and doors - Walls are usually made of drywall, which does not stop most rounds.
+Interior walls and doors - (1) Walls are usually made of drywall, which does not stop most rounds.
 Doors are usually hollow and thin. - e.
-Exterior walls and doors - Usually thicker, made with siding, brick, stone etc. with doors usually solid.
-May be good cover. - f.
+Exterior walls and doors - (1) Usually thicker, made with siding, brick, stone etc. with doors usually solid.
+May be good cover.

+- f.
 Weapon's ballistic performance handgun, rifle or shotgun - (1) Know if the cover you are using will stop what you are being shot at with. - (2) Material that will stop a handgun round might not stop a rifle or shotgun slug. - g.
-Just as important in periods of limited visibility - Emphasize standing back from cover because it allows the shooter to transition from the left to the right side of cover without depressing or elevating the muzzle; it increases the shooter's field of vision, and exposes less of the shooter's body to the threat. - i.
-When attaining a sight picture from behind cover, ensure the muzzle is clear of the cover

-- j.
-Consideration must be given to the suspect's location

-- 3. Concealment
+Just as important in periods of limited visibility - h.
+Emphasize standing back from cover because it allows the shooter to transition from the left to the right side of cover without depressing or elevating the muzzle; it increases the shooter's field of vision, and exposes less of the shooter's body to the threat. - i.
+When attaining a sight picture from behind cover, ensure the muzzle is clear of the cover - j.
+Consideration must be given to the suspect's location - 3.
+Concealment - a.
+Tactical deployment and approach - b.
+Darkness, shadows, trees, etc. - c.
+Cover can be Concealment BUT Concealment is NEVER Cover! - I. Long Range Shooting (25 Yards and Beyond) - 1.
+Distance vs. survivability - 2.
+Range of handgun and officer responsibility - 3.
+Tactics Involved - a.
+Cover - b.
+Principles of marksmanship - c.
+Threat of rifle/shotgun slugs - d.
+Shooting positions - (1) Standing vs. Kneeling vs. Prone - e.
+Advantages and disadvantages of using cover to provide a stable braced position - 4.
+MINIMUM REQUIRED EXERCISES

 - a.
-Tactical deployment and approach
+It is strongly recommended that students fire a minimum of 12 rounds from a distance greater than 25 yards.

 - b.
-Darkness, shadows, trees, etc.

-- c.
-Cover can be Concealment BUT Concealment is NEVER Cover!

-- a.
-Each student must complete multiple live fire repetitions of stepping to the RIGHT to get to cover and firing from behind cover.

-- b.
-Each student must complete multiple live fire repetitions of stepping to the LEFT to get to cover and firing from behind cover.

-- c.
-Repetitions should include a mixture of starting from the holster and starting from ready and the shooter should shoot from the left, right and over the top (if possible) of cover.

-- I. Long Range Shooting (25 Yards and Beyond)

-- 1. Distance vs. survivability

-- 2. Range of handgun and officer responsibility

-- 3. Tactics Involved

-- a.
-Cover

-- b.
-Principles of marksmanship

-- c.
-Threat of rifle/shotgun slugs

-- d.
-Shooting positions

-- (1) Standing vs. Kneeling vs. Prone

-- e.
-Advantages and disadvantages of using cover to provide a stable braced position

-a.
-It is strongly recommended that students fire a minimum of 12 rounds from a distance greater than 25 yards.

-b.
 If shooting beyond 25 yards is not possible due to range limitations, then it is recommended that reduced size targets be used to simulate greater distances.

-J. One Hand Shooting (Strong Hand/Support Hand)
+- J. One Hand Shooting (Strong Hand/Support Hand)

 - 1. Reason to use one hand

 - a.
 Injury

 - b.
 Other hand dedicated to other effort

 - 2. Marksmanship: Strong/support

 - 3. Presentation: Strong/support

 - 4. Reloading: Strong/support (back-up gun considerations)

 - 5. Malfunction clearances: Strong/support (back-up gun considerations)

 - 6. Students must demonstrate proficiency in one-handed proper weapon presentation, reloading, and malfunction clearances with both the strong and support hand during drills without any assistance.

+- K. Close Distance Shooting and Contact Wounds

+- 1. Close distance considerations

+- a.
+Reaction time

+- b.
+Disarming or blocking threat first vs. drawing weapon first

+- c.
+Weapon Retention

+- d.
+Presentation

+- (1) Retention firing position

+- (2) Arms extended gun at eye level firing position

+- e.
+Use of sights vs. Point shooting